CudaText-addons/cuda_vim_mode/readme/readme.txt

   S - substitute line - delete line, go to insertion mode ZZ - save current file + exit

+  z. - center the screen on the caret zt - scroll the screen so the caret is at the top zb - scroll the screen so the caret is at the bottom

 author: Alexey (CudaText)
 suggestions/testing: @mangobait, @oO0XX0Oo